comchangs/docker-impala/README.md

     docker-compose -p comchangs

-Setting the project name to *parrot* with the **-p** option is useful to share the network created with the containers coming from other Parrot docker-compose.yml configurations.
+Setting the project name to *comchangs* with the **-p** option is useful to share the network created with the containers coming from other Parrot docker-compose.yml configurations.

 Once started you'll be able to access to the following UIs: